France votes in closely-fought presidential election

 - The final days of campaigning were shaken by an attack on police in Paris

-- Two candidates will make it through Sunday's vote to a second round of voting in May
+- Two candidates will make it through Sunday's vote to a second round in May

-(CNN)French voters go to the polls Sunday after a presidential election campaign that was notable for its volatility and overshadowed in its final days by a terror attack on police in Paris.
+Paris (CNN)French citizens are voting for their next President on Sunday following a volatile campaign period that was overshadowed by a terror attack on police in Paris last week.

-While there are 11 names on the ballot, only four leading contenders are seen as having a realistic prospect of making it through to the second round of voting.
+With 11 names on the ballot, no one candidate is expected to win an outright majority.
+Only four leading contenders are seen as having a realistic prospect of making it through to the second-round vote in May.

-They are far-right National Front leader Marine Le Pen, scandal-hit conservative François Fillon, centrist newcomer Emmanuel Macron and far-left wildcard Jean-Luc Mélenchon.
+The frontrunners are far-right National Front leader Marine Le Pen, scandal-hit conservative François Fillon, centrist newcomer Emmanuel Macron and far-left wildcard Jean-Luc Mélenchon.
 The top two in Sunday's vote will face off on May 7 for the second and final round of voting.

-Latest polls suggest the results are too close to call, meaning France could end up with a choice between candidates from the far-left and far-right, or a far-right stalwart facing off against a political novice.
+Some 47 million people are registered to vote, and latest polls suggest the results are too close to call.
+That means France could end up with a choice between candidates from the far-left and far-right, or a far-right stalwart facing off against a political novice.
 With such a fractured field, no one is expected to win a majority in Sunday's first round.

 Benoit Hamon is the mainstream left-wing Socialist Party nominee but polls suggest he has struggled to gain traction.
-Fellow socialist President François Hollande is so unpopular he decided not to stand for a second term.

 Security, immigration major issues

-Polls open at 8 a.m. local time (2 a.m.
-ET) Sunday across the country, with initial results expected in the evening.
-Security has been stepped up ahead of the vote, with extra police on the streets of Paris and elsewhere.
+Polls opened at 8 a.m. local time (2 a.m.
+ET) Sunday across the country, and by midday, around 30% of voters had cast their ballots.
+Initial results expected in the evening.

+Security has been stepped up for the vote, taking place at 70,000 polling stations.
+Extra police have been deployed to the streets of Paris and elsewhere.

+French President Francois Hollande cast his vote in Tulle in southwestern France.
+Hollande has been so unpopular in his presidency, he made the unusual decision not to run for a second term.

+France suffered the worst terror attack on its soil under Hollande's watch, with 130 people killed in the Paris attacks in November 2015.

-It's not yet clear how the vote will be impacted by the attack Thursday on the landmark Champs Elysees boulevard in Paris, in which a policeman was killed.
+It's not yet clear how the vote will be affected by the attack Thursday on the landmark Champs Elysees boulevard in Paris, in which a policeman was killed.

+But it was certainly in the minds of the candidates, including Hollande, who acknowledged France was experiencing troubled times.

+"We are in a period, but this period is neither recent nor over, so we have to mobilize a lot of resources, in particular for the two days of vote for the presidential election and then the legislatives.
+And for the French I think it is the best message they can send, it's to show that democracy is stronger than anything."

 The main candidates canceled campaign events Friday -- the last day of campaigning -- and instead made televised statements in which they competed to talk tough on security and vowed a crackdown on ISIS, which claimed the attack.

-France, the world's sixth-largest economy and a key player in Europe, has been under a state of emergency since the November 2015 terror attacks in Paris.
+France, the world's sixth-largest economy and a key player in Europe, has been under a state of emergency since the Paris attacks.

 France is not the only European country seeing a wave of populist politics.
 In Germany, for example, the anti-immigrant party Alternative for Germany (AfD) has gained traction by exploiting concerns first about bailouts in the Eurozone and most recently the influx of migrants during Angela Merkel's tenure as chancellor.
 Populist candidates have also shaken up electoral politics in Holland and Italy.